 If you want to read the extensive official PDFs of the regulation (11 chapters, 99 articles) we recommend checking out gdpr-info.eu, as they have everything in a neatly arranged website.

-Unfortunately, not everything is always black or white when it comes to things like this, but the GDPR alliance has a great overview what it entails:
+Unfortunately, not everything is always black or white when it comes to things like this, so here are a few additional things to keep in mind:

 Personal data means any information relating to an identified or identifiable natural person (data subject); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, social security number, location data, an online identifier (IP address or email address) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;.
 It also controls what can be done with the personal information (Art.
 4).